tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 }
 ```

-This should display the names of your favorite computer scientists in your console (and the ID strings of each document).
+The first line clears any old data in the view.
+This should display the names of your favorite computer scientists in your console.

+Let's add `query where` to filter the results

 ### Displaying the data